 NerdWallet is a FinTech platform that provides financial advice on subjects like loans, mortgages, insurances, taxes, investing, and many more.
 Apart from reviews, NerdWallet has also created multiple tools to better manage a person’s finances.

 NerdWallet makes money from affiliate commissions.
 Financial institutions, such as banks or mortgage lenders, pay the company for every signup that is generated via its platform.

 Founded in 2009, NerdWallet has grown to become one of America’s leading financial comparison platforms.
-The firm now attracts more than 160 million users every year.
+The firm went public in November 2021.

 What Is NerdWallet?

 NerdWallet is a platform that provides financial advice and content on topics such as banking, student loans, taxes, insurances, mortgages, and more.

 The company is most notably known for its reviews on credit cards and other financial products.
 This goes in line with NerdWallet’s mission, which is “to provide clarity for all of life’s financial decisions.”.

 Furthermore, NerdWallet offers a plethora of calculators to better plan for these crucial financial decisions, including tools like a down payment calculator or an interest rate calculator.